Kaiming-Y/nl2spec_plus/README.md

 Extract a relationship between two entities from two natural language sentences, where the natural language represents the relationship.

-#### 2. *Formula Deduction*
+#### 2. *Formula Reasoning*

-Infer the relationship between two entities from two LTL formulas that represent the relationship.
+Reasoning the relationship between two entities from two LTL formulas that represent the relationship.

 #### 3. *Translation*